ecalder6/azure-gaming/README.md

 Contributions are welcome!
 Please submit an issue and a PR for your change.

 ## Q & A
+* How secure are my credentials?

+    Your admin username, admin password, steam username, and steam password you provide in the Azure form will be stored as plain text in 2 instances:
+    1. While the script is executing, they will be stored as plain-text in memory.
+    2. To faciliate auto-login for the VM and for steam, the credentials will be stored as plain-text in registry.

+    So you are safe as long as no malicious thrid-party is reading the VM memory during script exeuction or your registry.
+Now since the only way to remote desktop into your VM is through the admin account, the credentials should be pretty safe.

 * How do I install steam games onto the VM?

     In your steam on your computer (not the VM), you should see a drop-down arrow.
 Click on that and click on install on {your_vm_name}.